SEO Automation with AI: Tools, Agents & Strategies 2026

 - Fact-checking review (for statistical claims)

-- Brand voice score (define tonality guidelines)
+- Brand Voice Score (define tone of voice guidelines)

-- Mandatory human review for sensitive topics
+- Mandatory Human Review for sensitive topics

 For Technical SEO Automation: